 The pandemic COVID-19 or the well known “Coronavirus” is gradually stretching its limbs throughout the world.
-Covid-19 has now spread to more than 168 countries with its epicentre in China.
-Coronavirus confirmed cases reported globally, adds up to 3,82,108 (24th March 2020) and is still on the rise.
-With the death toll of 16,587(24th March 2020) the insurance companies have to take it on the chin.
+COVID-19 has now spread to more than 180 countries with its epicentre in China.
+Coronavirus confirmed cases reported globally, adds up to 8,60,181 (1st April 2020) and is still on the rise.
+With the death toll of 42,345(1st April 2020) the insurance companies have to take it on the chin.

 Public gatherings have been banned in several places.
 For instance, Mipim — the world’s largest property fair is postponed to the later part of the year.
 Similarly, the Mobile World Conference in Barcelona is cancelled altogether.
 From the IPL to the world’s premier basketball league to a 250-year-old parade and sprawling festivals, all national and international events are either cancelled or kept at hold indefinitely.
 Almost every business (likewise insurance) is impacted with corona outbreak and any business cannot rebound in a day.

 Referring to the 2008 financial crisis when credit markets seized up, Mr Muri- Wood said, “The only thing we’ve ever had which was bigger than this was the banking crisis.”